• Modified: Feb 10, 2025 • Read in: 12 mins

 Final Words

-We strictly state that any information in this post is no substitute for professional medical advice.
+No information in this post/site is a substitute for professional medical advice.
 Please reach out to mental health experts and professionals dealing with mental health issues.

 • • •